Nursery and Preschool in London

 The children are taught by a classically trained musician from The Royal College of Music.
 Helen Smith has taught music for over 20 years with children under 5 years of age.
 Her approach to teaching is dynamic and involves a colourful aray of musical instruments and props.

 Every year we hold a Christmas Nativity Play.
-All of the children in the nursery take part with the older children having speaking parts.
-Last year, the children performed ‘Humph The Camel’ by Niki Davies and was attended by nearly 300 proud parents, grandparents and friends.
+All of the children in the nursery take part with the older children having speaking parts and is always heavily attended by nearly 300 proud parents, grandparents and friends.

 The children take part in a variety of activities each week which focus on the development of their gross motor skills.
 They also have more focused PE sessions on Friday mornings, taught by our experienced PE.
 These take place in Wendell Park or in the hall next door to the nursery, depending on the time of the year.